 The federal EITC provides a credit for low and moderate income filers who had earned income – wages – against to offset their federal tax liability, and in many cases provides a significant refund.
-The federal EITC is available for filers with income up to $54,884 and the maximum credit can be as high as $6200.
+The federal EITC is available for filers with income up to $55,952 if they're married and have up to three qualifying children, and the maximum credit can be as high as $6,557.
 Click here to see if you might qualify based on your income.

 California Earned Income Tax Credit (CalEITC)

-In addition to the federal Earned Income Tax Credit, a state Earned Income Tax Credit is available for families in California.
-Signed into law in 2015, California’s new EITC is available for households who meet income eligibility.
-About 2 million families may qualify for this credit.
-What is new?
+In addition to the federal Earned Income Tax Credit, a state Earned Income Tax Credit is now available for families in California.
+Signed into law in 2015, California’s new EITC is available for households who meet income eligibibility.
+About 3 million California families and individuals may qualify for this credit in 2021.
+Who should you know?